 - Place the mix into containers with tight fitting lids.

-Lightly rub over raised areas of your project (like stenciled paste, die cuts, or embossed paper).
+- Lightly rub across raised areas of your paper project (like embossed patterns).

 Gilding Wax Tips